Guillermosesena/java-spring-hibernate/README.md

 ## Introduction

-####
-Model, mapped classes representing database tables Business, Classes representing the business and its logic View classes, files related to response that the user interacts

 ##### Servlet
 They are components on the server side, which contain classes with special connotations, they allow to process response requests, they also generate dynamic content